MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/recorder/index.md

    ![The Type dropdown menu](./index-images/step-type-dropdown.png)

-Below are the different types of steps that you can use when editing a step in a user flow.
-For each step type, the list of properties that apply to the step is also shown.
+You can use the following types of steps when editing a step in a user flow.
+Each step type has a list of properties that apply to the step.

 | Step type | Description | Properties |
 |:--- |:--- |:--- |